zhenliatbrown/MESO-DPD_LAMMPS/doc/src/fix_qeq_reaxff.rst

 This fix does not correctly handle interactions involving multiple periodic images of the same atom.
-Hence, it should not be used for periodic cell dimensions less than 10 Angstroms.
+Hence, it should not be used for periodic cell dimensions smaller than the non-bonded cutoff radius, which is typically :math:`10~\AA` for ReaxFF simulations.

 This fix may be used in combination with :doc:`fix efield <fix_efield>` and will apply the external electric field during charge equilibration,